 Another sport where optimal breathing is equally necessary is squash.

 I was an elite junior squash player and now I’m a coach.
-I even have a squash fitness website.

 The next time you are in the middle of some rigorous exercise and you’re out of breath, try it.